DigitalHolography/EyeFlow/README.md

 ## Getting Started

-To get started with PulseWave:
+To get started with EyeFlow:

 1. Refer to the [EyeFlow](https://docs.google.com/presentation/d/1s_adHm5oobDZZIPbrML8hR2-7wbIwT1kt3YC3EdAgYQ/edit#slide=id.g253c1ee4169_0_11) Google Slides presentation for detailed instructions.
 You can request help from the Digital Holography team for this presentation if needed.